welbesw/welbesw.github.io/_posts/2014-06-01-step-by-step-create-a-passbook-business-card.markdown

 Once you've got your pass package directory all setup, all you need to do to create your pass is sign and package it using a tool that Apple provides the source code to.
 The [companion file](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/PassKit_PG/Passbook%20Companion%20Files.zip) that Apple posted contains a project called "SignPass" that you will need to build using Xcode.
 Once you build the project, put the output signpass executable somewhere that you can run it from within your path in terminal.

 Open terminal and navigate to the directory that contains your pass package directory.
-Run the signpackage command to sign and build the package using your package contents and signing certificate.
+Run the signpass command to sign and build the package using your package contents and signing certificate.

 ```
 signpass -p yourdirectoryname.pass